j0nk0/ransomware/README.md

 curl -k http://2af7161c.ngrok.io/api/keys/:id
 ```

 Where `:id` is your identification stored in the file on desktop.
-After, run the `unlocker.exe` by double click and follow the instructions.
+Then run the `unlocker.exe` and follow the instructions to recover/decrypt the files

-That's it, got your files back :smile:

-The server has only two endpoints:
+#### The server has only two endpoints:

 `POST api/keys/add` - Used by the malware to persist new keys.
 Some verifications are made, like the verification of the RSA autenticity.
 Returns 204 (empty content) in case of success or a json error.